openspending/fiscal-data-package/spec/index.md

 It is common for fiscal data to be classified in various ways.
 A classification is a labelling of a given item with a reference to standardized codesheet.

-Classifications will be represented in the mapping as a dimension.
+Classifications will be represented in the model as a dimension.
 Each classification dimension `MUST` have a `code` attribute whose value will correspond to the classification code in the official codesheet.
 Sometimes classifications can change and we recommend utilizing a `version` attribute if there is a need to indicate the version of a classification.

 Whenever we have a code attribute in a classification dimension, the licit values for that attribute consist of the numerical codes from the appropriate codesheet, with hierarchical levels separated by periods. `1.1.4.1.3` is a licit value for a dimension named `gfsm`, for example, corresponding to the code for "Turnover and other general taxes on goods and services".